 (Click any link below to jump directly to section)

 Online Yoga Teacher Training Offers

 - Lifetime access

 ⬇Click below to discover the best Yoga Alliance registered online YTT's to join now ⬇

 How much room you really need for your home yoga room

-Yoga rooms are meant to be quiet spaces clear of clutter and distracting objects, but they don't need to be that big, actually.
-A 10-foot by 10-foot space will do.
-So if you don't have a lot of extra space, you can still make a yoga space at home that fits 1 or 2 people comfortably.
+A 10-foot by 10-foot space will do for your home yoga space.
+While yoga rooms are meant to be quiet spaces clear of clutter and distracting objects, but they don't need to be that big, actually.
+If you don't have a lot of extra space, you can still make a yoga space at home that fits 1 or 2 people comfortably.

-Or, you could even dedicate a small area to be your yoga space in any room, like your bedroom, if space is an issue.
+If you're really tight on space, you could even dedicate a small area in a room to be your yoga space.
+Like your bedroom, if space is an issue.
 You can simply dedicate a little space for this purpose, add an altar filled with meaningful mementos, set that between a few candles, some incense, and place your yoga mat just in front of the altar.
 Viola!
 You've now turned that part of your bedroom into your sanctuary.